Winscombe R.F.C.: Team colours

 When founded the team played in an all-black strip, and was known as the Somerset All-Blacks, at least by their own players.

 Senior teams

 The number of teams fielded by the club at senior level has fluctuated between two and four, although most recently there have been consistent 1st, 2nd and 3rd XVs.
 In season 2007-8 the club's 2nd XV entered the Somerset league system, followed by the 3rd XV in 2008-9.
 For the 2010-11 season, the club will field a 1st XV in Somerset Premier, and a 2nd XV in Somerset 2 North.
 Due to the advancing age profile of the 3rd XV they have been reconstituted as a Veterans XV and now only play friendly matches, on request.

+In 2023 the relaunch of the Ladies Section was put into place and they started their league campaign in NC2 rather than the standard NC3.
+The ladies section was started back up to provide a platform for their successful youth girls section to move into senior rugby.

 Mini and junior teams

 The Mini and Junior section of the club was formed in 1981 by club stalwart Dave Howells and is now one of the largest Mini and Junior rugby sections in the south-west of England, with over 400 players registered.
 Players can start from Under 6, where although they are not permitted to play matches by RFU regulations, they are taught the basics of the game.
 The club fields teams at every age group from Under 6 to Under 17, and Colts (Under 19).